 This is the challenge each of us must rise to!
 If we're going to be stuck at home, we may as well make the most of it.

-Here Are 15 Things You Can do to Make Your Life Better while we come into wave 2:
+Here Are 10 Things You Can do to Make Your Life Better while Physically Isolated:

 When we feel powerless or helpless (as so many of us do at the moment), one EXTREMELY easy thing to do is to create a routine or schedule.